 2. National Sex Offender Registry Verification.
 The Program Administrator must also check the names of the Authorized Adults against the National Sex Offender Registry at http://www.nsopw.gov/en-us and verify that no Authorized Adult's name appears on the sex offender website.

 3. A decision not to permit an individual to participate in a Program based on the results of a background check or National Sex Offender Registry search will be made by the Vice President for Student Affairs or designee, in consultation with others including UFPD, the Office of Equity & Title IX, and Human Resources as needed.
 H. Sanctions

 1. Ejection.
 Minors and Authorized Adults not adhering to University Policies will be asked to leave the campus.

-2. Program Termination.
-Programs in violation of this Policy may be suspended or denied permission to continue operation at the University.
+2. Program Fine & Termination.
+Programs in violation of this Policy may be subject to a $500.00 fine, suspended or denied permission to continue operation at the University, or both.

 3. University Sanctions.
 Any violations of University policies by any individual will be dealt with in accordance with applicable University policies and procedures, which may include disciplinary actions up to and including termination from the University.
 Legal prohibitions regarding physical presence on campus (trespassing warning) also may be pursued.